gwleejr777/Elk-Stack_Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly __available__, in addition to restricting __access__ to the network.

 - What aspect of security do load balancers protect? __Load Balancers protect availability of the VMs.
 Protects against DDOS attacks and help balance the load on servers.
 Provide redundancy and reduce or eliminate downtime in the event a server goes down.
-It also protects the internal network by providing a public IP to the Load Balancer and hides the other machines on the internal network.__ What is the advantage of a jump box?___It allows access to manage all devices in the network.
+It also protects the internal network by providing a public IP to the Load Balancer and hides the other machines on the internal network__.

+What is the advantage of a jump box? ___It allows access to manage all devices in the network.
 It's allows the server to pivot to another server and provides an added layer of security to the network__

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the __files__ and __system__ logs.
-- What does Filebeat watch for?__Filebeat collects system logs and fowards them to elasticsearch for review__
+- What does Filebeat watch for? __Filebeat collects system logs and fowards them to elasticsearch for review__
-- What does Metricbeat record?__Metricbeat gathers metric and statistics and sends the data to the output specified, such as elasticsearch.__
+- What does Metricbeat record? __Metricbeat gathers metric and statistics and sends the data to the output specified, such as elasticsearch.__

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.